General Motors Logo

 General Motors (GM) LogoGeneral Motors (GM) Logo PNG

-The company offers a full range of services related to mechanical engineering – this is the main message of the emblem.
-General Motors logo is an example of minimalism and completeness.
-Lines and symbols leave the impression of a self-contained and harmonious structure.
+The company offers a full range of services related to mechanical engineering—this is the main message of the emblem.
+The General Motors logo is an example of minimalism and completeness.
+Its lines and symbols leave the impression of a self-contained and harmonious structure.

 General Motors: Brand overview

-General Motors (or abbreviated GM) is an international automotive corporation from the United States.
-It is a very ramified structure engaged in the design, production, and sale of cars.
+General Motors (abbreviated GM) is an international automotive corporation from the United States.
+It is a very ramified structure engaged in car design, production, and sale.
 Its four main brands are Cadillac, GMC, Buick, and Chevrolet.
 Manufacturing sites are scattered all over the world.
-The company’s first appearance dates back to 1908, the second – to 2009 when its restructuring took place.
+The company’s first appearance dates back to 1908, the second – to 2009, when its restructuring occurred.
 The founder is William Crapo Durant.
-The world headquarters is located in Detroit, Michigan, in the Renaissance Center building.
+The world headquarters is in the Renaissance Center building in Detroit, Michigan.

 Meaning and History